Friday evening, April 28, 2023

 The speaker will

-1. Explicate the history certain notions: child sexual theories as described by both Freud and Jung
+1. Explicate the history of certain notions: child sexual theories as described by both Freud and Jung

 2. Demonstrate the meanings and uses of archaic thoughts